fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 policy.
 You'll learn how to configure and use this feature, as well as understand how the underlying mechanism works.

 Fleet uses policies as a tool to verify that certain behaviors or conditions are met on hosts.
 These policies run osquery queries on hosts, which return a boolean result indicating success or failure.
 For example, a policy might check that passwords have more than a certain number of characters or that the `brew` package manager is up to date.
 Other policies might ensure that disk encryption is enabled or that the screensaver is set to a specific time and locks the host when it activates.

+Current supported installation files, manual upload of these formats:
+- Macos: .pkg
+- Windows: .msi, .exe
+- Linux: .deb

+Coming soon:
+- Ability to auto install from Apple VPP.
+- Install on iOS and iPadOS

 When a policy fails, it may indicate a potential security risk or non-compliance that requires attention.
 With this new feature, you can automate the mitigation of such failures by scheduling maintenance during a designated time window.
 For instance, if a `brew` update is required, administrators can schedule a time with the host's user to run an update script via a webhook.
 This webhook can be integrated with a low-code or no-code solution to streamline the process.